No-Reference Image Quality Assessment by Hallucinating Pristine Features: Related Works

 \section{Related Works}

 Due to the lack of reference information, the existing NR-IQA measures can be classified into two categories: {quality-aware feature extraction based NR-IQA and discrepancy estimation based NR-IQA.
-In the first category, the quality-aware features are extracted based on a NSS model or a data-driven model, and the quality is finally predicted by a regression module.
-In the second category, the PR image/images are first constructed, then the discrepancy between the input image and its PR image/images are measured.
+In the first category, \bl{the quality-aware features are extracted based on a natural scene statistics (NSS) model or a data-driven model, and the quality} is finally predicted by a regression module.
+In the second category, the PR images are first constructed, then the discrepancy between the input images and its PR images is measured.
 The philosophy is that the larger the discrepancy, the worse quality the image possesses.} Herein, we provide an overview of the two categories of NR-IQA models as well as the mutual learning methods.